front-end-intermediate/session-2/storage.md

 Note that you can right click on the Local Storage url to clear the contents.

-For the following we will use `event`:
+For the following we will use `event.target`.
+Here's a demo:

 ```js
 const formElem = document.getElementById('save-me');